 The Research Compliance Officer conducts regulatory compliance audits on research approved by the TTUHSC EI Paso IRB.
-These audits are conducted based upon allegations reported to the ORR or the IRB, or on a routine basis.
+These audits are conducted based upon allegations reported to the OR or the IRB, or on a routine basis.
 The process of this audit is the same for both "for-cause" audits and those audits selected on a routine basis.
-Audits will also be conducted on research that is determined to be exempt.
+Audits will also be conducted on research that is determined to be exempt, on a case-by-case basis.
+The trials that are audited on a routine basis are selected based on the following, but are not limited to these criteria: